BlueAndi/Pixelix/doc/PLUGINS.md

 Configure the date and time format in the plugin configuration JSON file.
 The format itself is according to strftime().
 For colorization text properties can be added.

+By default the local time (see timezone in the settings) is used.
+It can be overwritten by the plugin configuration.

 It can be set what shall be shown via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/DateTimePlugin).

 ## DDPPlugin